API-Beast/Springbok/README.md

 ## Springbok was once again reorganized and the new version can be found [here](https://github.com/API-Beast/Springbok).
+This repository remains on Git-Hub as a lot of functionality was removed from the new version.

 # Springbok